qteatime/kate/docs/source/user/manual/security/sandboxing.rst

 Sandboxing
 ==========

-In order to protect your security and privacy, Kate assumes that all cartridges you run are potentially malicious and preemptively limits what they can do.
+In order to protect your security and privacy Kate assumes that all cartridges you run are potentially malicious, and preemptively limits what they can do.
 This way, if that assumption ever turns out to be true, the cartridge is very unlikely to be able to do any real damage anyway.

 This technique of limiting programs is called :term:`sandboxing`.
-The cartridge runs with very restricted permissions, so you always know what you can expect from it, and it's easier to assess the risks of running something.
+The cartridge runs with very restricted permissions so you always know what you can expect from it, and it's easier to assess the risks of running something.